-The Chair of the Board is an executive Director and not independent.
-The Chair is responsible for leading the Board, facilitating the effective contribution of all Directors and promoting constructive and respectful relations between Directors and between the Board and management.
+Brien Cree, as the Executive Chair of the Board, is an executive Director and not independent, therefore, Radius Care is not compliant with this recommendation.
+As a founding shareholder of Radius Care, the Chair has extensive and indispensable knowledge of the company that he brings to the role of the Chair of the Board and is responsible for leading the Board, facilitating the effective contribution of all Directors and promoting constructive and respectful relations between Directors and between the Board and management.